odileeds/open-data-tips/_techniques/restrictive-licensing.md

 ## Key considerations
 ### Time taken
-Over time you are likely to develop some standard licences, however it can be time consuming to develop these initially, and you will need support from the legal team.
+Over time you are likely to develop some standard licences which can be used as a starting template.
+However it can be time consuming to develop these initially, and you will need support from the legal team.

 ### Ensuring appropriate restrictions and permissions are in place
 It can be easy to accidentally exclude useful and valuable activities when developing new licences.
 A classic example of this is excluding ‘commercial activity’, but it is very hard for re-users to define the full range of commercial activity, even if some commercial activities are very obvious.

 You will need to work with stakeholders to understand the value within the data, and how they would wish to use it.
-It is likely there will be activities you’ve never considered.
+It is likely stakeholders will have uses that you’ve never considered!

 ### Ensuring privacy and highly sensitive data is protected
 As using restrictive licences in isolation is unlikely to deter all possible data users from using data inappropriately, it is highly likely that additional mitigation techniques will be needed.
 If the value for users is in the detailed data, access controls will likely also be needed.